Skip to content

 What does Podium actually cost in 2026?

-Those Podium numbers are conservative — they use the plan price, not the $500–$800 real-world range.
+Those Podium numbers are conservative because they use public pricing signals, not a custom quote with add-ons.
 This is the one line a subscription competitor structurally can’t match: the ownership model means the meter stops when the build is done.
 For the full breakdown of subscription versus owned, I keep a plain-English guide on AI receptionist pricing.

 What are you really comparing?